3D Printed Bikes: Riding into the Future

 Kingdom is cutting no corners in their use of additive manufacturing to make their 3D printed bike frames, but safety is always going to come first.
 This can be easily seen in their constant and rigorous testing.

-The OBI 0.5 – An Old Idea Worth Revisiting
+The OBI 0.5 – An Old Design Worth Revisiting

-While industrial concepts for 3D printed bikes are still fairly new, Netherlands-based students Paul de Medeiros and Stef De Groot shared their idea for an open source 3D printed bike back in 2015.
+While industrial concepts for 3D printed bikes are still fairly new, Netherlands-based students Paul de Medeiros and Stef De Groot shared their ideas for open source 3D printed bikes back in 2015.

-The idea was to both reduce the cost of buying and maintaining a bike, and take some of the strain off public transport.
+The concept was intended to both reduce the cost of buying and maintaining a bike, and take some of the strain off public transport.
 The result was the OBI 0.5, a DIY 3D printed bike prototype for anyone to make and use.

-While the project never seemed to get off the ground, and the pair’s site has since gone down, the idea for a home-printed bike remains a feasible one.
+While the project never seemed to get off the ground, and the pair’s site has since gone down, the concept of a home-printed bike remains a feasible one.

 The project may seem to have vanished, but the breakthroughs in fully 3D printed bike wheels, frames, and accessories since then have brought us closer to making our own bikes.